AI Automation/Legal

 The top voice AI providers for legal firms are API platforms like Twilio and Vonage.
 These services provide the core telephony, but a custom system is needed for legal-specific intake and scheduling logic.

-The complexity depends on your case management system (CMS) and scheduling rules.
-A firm using Clio with simple calendar blocking is a direct build.
-A firm integrating with a custom-built SQL database and multi-attorney availability logic requires more discovery.
+The complexity of building such a system depends on your firm's case management system (CMS) and scheduling rules.
+A firm using Clio with simple calendar blocking represents a more direct build.
+A firm integrating with a custom-built SQL database and multi-attorney availability logic requires more upfront discovery and architecture planning.

 What Problem Does This Solve?